 Other Cervical Mucus Charting Tips

 The most important thing is to be consistent.
-Check each day at the same time and you can log it in a journal along with your basal body temperatures.
+Check each day at the same time and log it in a journal along with your basal body temperature.

 Charting Cervical Mucus Can Be Fun